-(b) The policy shall also indicate that a contingent benefit on lapse will also be triggered for an insured for policies with a fixed or limited premium paying period every time the company increases the premium rate schedule (issue age or modified) to a level that results in a cumulative increase in the premium rate schedule for the insured equal to or exceeding the percentage of the insured's initial premium rate schedule set forth below based on the insured's issue age, the policy lapses within 120 days of the due date of the premium rate schedule so increased, and the ratio in § 2.T(4)(d)(ii) is forty percent (40%) or more.
-The owner shall be notified at least sixty (60) days prior to the due date of the premium reflecting the premium rate schedule increase.
+- (i) In the event any long-term care policy was issued at least twenty (20) years prior to the effective date of the increase, a value of zero percent (0%) shall be used in place of all values in the table; - (b) The policy shall also indicate that a contingent benefit on lapse will also be triggered for an insured for policies with a fixed or limited premium paying period every time the company increases the premium rate schedule (issue age or modified) to a level that results in a cumulative increase in the premium rate schedule for the insured equal to or exceeding the percentage of the insured's initial premium rate schedule set forth below based on the insured's issue age, the policy lapses within 120 days of the due date of the premium rate schedule so increased, and the ratio in § 3.T(4)(d)(ii) is forty percent (40%) or more.
+The insured (owner if there is one designated under the policy) shall be notified at least sixty (60) days prior to the due date of the premium reflecting the premium rate schedule increase.

 Triggers for a Substantial Premium Increase

-Percent Increase

-Issue Age Over Initial Premium Rate
+Percent Increase Over Initial Premium Rate

-Schedule
+Issue Age Schedule

 Under 65 50%

 65-80 30%

 Over 80 10%

-This provision shall be in addition to the contingent benefit provided by § 2.T(4)(a) above and where both are triggered, the benefit provided shall be at the option of the insured.
+This provision shall be in addition to the contingent benefit provided by \S 3.T(4)(a) above and where both are triggered, the benefit provided shall be at the option of the insured (owner if there is one designated under the policy).

-- (c) The policy shall indicate on or before the effective date of a substantial premium increase as defined in § 2.T(4)(a) above, the company shall: - (i) Offer to reduce policy benefits provided by the current coverage without the requirement of additional underwriting so that required premium payments are not increased;
+- (c) The policy shall indicate on or before the effective date of a substantial premium increase as defined in § 3.T(4)(a) above, the company shall: - (i) Offer to reduce policy benefits provided by the current coverage consistent with the requirements of § 3.BB so that required premium payments are not increased;